rackerlabs/docs-cloud-monitoring/api-docs/index.rst

 - **Collection of Data**

-  Rackspace Monitoring allows you to collect a variety of data that you can use for other tasks, such as researching trends or measuring critical data.
+  Rackspace Monitoring enables you to collect a variety of data that you can use for other tasks, such as researching trends or measuring critical data.
 For more information, see :ref:`Metrics <metrics-operations>`.